Term Sort descending Definition Link

 Subdivisions of apportionments that are made by the heads of agencies, or their designee, to incur obligations within a prescribed amount.
 Subdivision and distribution of an allotment (e.g., sub-allotments and allocations to operating agencies or installation-level accounting activities) must contain at least the same legal and other limitations applicable to the original allotment.
 Such subdivisions and distributions may establish additional legal and other limitations applicable to execution of budgetary resources.

-An amendment of an Foreign Military Sales case constitutes a scope change to an existing Letter of Offer and Acceptance and requires customer acceptance.
+An Amendment of a Foreign Military Sales (FMS) case constitutes a change in scope to an existing Letter of Offer and Acceptance (LOA) and requires FMS purchaser acceptance.

 Antideficiency Act